nooooaaaaah/amLazy/ReadMe.md

 ## Feature

 - **Command Builder**: get a command based on the provided prompt
+- **Copy Output**: press crtl-y to copy output and close the app

 ## TODO

+- **Provide ai with some sys info**: Send the os and which shell the user has activated.
+Makes the prompting less verbose
 - **Install via pkg managers**: Create a pkg for brew and others
 - **Interactive Command Builder**: Guides you through the process of building shell commands.
 - **Refine a comand**: Reprompt so you can add more to a command